Tao Yuanming: Incident at Tiger Creek Bridge

 Donglin Temple, Lushan, today, seen from a distance.

 Tao Yuanming's birthplace was near Mountain Lu, which became a center of Buddhism and a source of origin for Pure Land Buddhism.
 According to historical accounts, in the 11th year of Emperor Xiaowu of Jin's Taiyuan reign period (386), when Tao Yuanming was 21 years old, Buddhist priest Huiyuan (later considered the First Ancestor of Pure Land Buddhism) came to build the Donglin Monastery and organized the White Lotus Society, or a branch thereof.
 Many scholars and poets participated in the Huiyuan's social circle, centered at the mountain monastery.
 According to Stories of Worthy Personages in the Lotus Society (蓮社高賢傳), Huiyuan never left the monastery, except for one time.
 The official border of the monastery was known as Tiger Creek (or Tiger Gorge), named for the tigers that inhabited the neighboring hills and over which spanned a bridge.
 Once, after Tao and another scholar visited, Huiyuan became so wrapped up in conversation with his guests while seeing them out that he did not notice he was leaving the monastery grounds.
 Upon crossing the Tiger Creek Bridge, the local tigers were so astonished at this departure from the Master's practice of never leaving the monastery grounds that they began to roar and howl.
 Once Huiyuan realized he had breached his practice, all three burst out laughing.
 This incident later became the subject of the paintings of "Three Laughing Men at Tiger Creek" (虎溪三笑; Pinyin: hǔ xī sān xiào).

 Government service

 Tao Yuanming did more than ten years of government service, personally involved with the sordid political scene of the times, which he did in five stints.
 Tao served in both civil and military capacities, making several trips down the Yangzi to the capital Jiankang, then a thriving metropolis and the center of power during the Six Dynasties.
-The ruins of the old Jiankang walls are in Nanjing.
+The ruins of the old Jiankang walls are in present-day Nanjing.
 During this period, Tao's poems begin to indicate that he was becoming torn between ambition and a desire to retreat into solitude.